-- 2.6.3.29 In order to carry out the HRA the competent authority requires a report, namely a Report to Inform the Appropriate Assessment, to be submitted by the Applicant alongside the Environmental Statement (as described in PINS Advice Note Ten: Habitat Regulations Assessment, paragraph 4.1) (PINS, 2016b).
+2.6.3.19 In order to carry out the HRA the competent authority requires a report, namely a Report to Inform Appropriate Assessment, to be submitted by the Applicant alongside the Environmental Statement (as described in PINS Advice Note Ten: Habitats Regulations Assessment, paragraph 4.1) (PINS, 2016b).
 This is also required formally under Regulation 5(2)(g) of the Infrastructure Planning (Applications: Prescribed Forms and Procedure) Regulations 2009.
-As such, the Report to Inform the Appropriate Assessment does not form part of the Environmental Statement, although the baseline presented in both the Environmental Statement and Report to Inform the Appropriate Assessment contains some of the same information.
-The Report to Inform the Appropriate Assessment must contain all the relevant information for the competent authority to undertake the HRA for the proposed development. - 2.6.3.30 PINS Advice Note Ten describes an HRA as a step-by-step process, which helps determine likely significant effects and, where appropriate, assesses adverse impacts on the integrity of European sites (PINS, 2016b: paragraphs 4.5 to 4.34).
-This advice note was recently updated to include some clarifications regarding how the assessment matrices (PINS, 2016b: appendices 1 and 2) should be prepared and how they will subsequently be used by the competent authority to inform the decision making process (PINS, 2016b).
-The assessment that is carried out by the competent authority in the context of HRA is often called an 'Appropriate Assessment' (AA).
+As such, the Report to Inform Appropriate Assessment does not form part of the Environmental Statement, although the baseline presented in both the Environmental Statement and Report to Inform Appropriate Assessment contains some of the same information.